Use Conversation Lock to Prevent Re-opening Old Conversations

-You can define a set number of days that a conversation should remain open for updates.
-Any new updates to the historical conversation after the number of days set will create a brand new conversation, instead of adding the new customer update to the old conversation.
-To disable the conversation lock, set the number to 0.
+Define a set number of days that a conversation should allow for updates on Closed conversations.
+Any new replies to a conversation after the number of days set will create a brand new conversation, instead of adding the new customer reply to the old conversation.

 Use Case Scenario

-- Customer starts a conversation on January 1st.
+- Your customer starts a conversation on January 1st.

-- User replies and closes the conversation on January 2nd.
+- One of your Help Scout users replies and closes the conversation on January 2nd.

-- Customer replies to the same conversation on March 1st.
+- The customer replies to the same conversation on March 1st.

 We have a conversation that's locked but it's within the time range we've set.
-What gives?
+What happened?